Best Overall Women's Ski Glove

 Arc'teryx Fission - Women's

-.
+takes top honors.
 This unisex glove (that's right, men can wear it too) features a balance of warmth and water resistance that will have you charging on the slopes all day.
 Constructed with a GORE-TEX XCR waterproof insert, it proved to be one of the most waterproof and breathable gloves.
 100g of PrimaLoft Gold insulation at the fingertips and palms enhances dexterity, providing you with less bulk in the areas where you need agility.
 Loftier (130g PrimaLoft Silver) insulation on the glove's back (where it is typically coldest) enhances warmth.
 The long gauntlet fits over jackets, and the one-pull adjustment system makes it easy to take the glove on and off.
 It comes with a simple, lightweight removable wrist leash.
-The only caveat we have is its price; at $179, this is the most expensive contender, but it featured the best craftsmanship and comes with a lifetime warranty.
+The only caveat we have is its price; at $179, this is the most expensive contender, but it features the best craftsmanship and comes with a lifetime warranty.
 The unique balance of warmth, breathability, and water resistance make this glove a favorite and the winner of our women's winter glove Editors' Choice Award.

 Best Overall Women's Ski Mitten

 Hestra Heli Mitt - Women's